 The year has been a huge transition for me.
 The moving from Thailand and to the US was a physical hectic but it didn’t compare to the mental shift I’m having right now.
 It is exhausting but life is like working out.
 No pain, no gain.

 At the end of 2014 wrap up, I did hint about some ambitious goals.
 A new overseas job was one of them.
 It was a bold decision to relocate from one continent to another, to give up the safety nets I had in Bangkok, and to take an insecure pathway in Washington DC.
 But it’s time to shake things up in my life up, again.

 Mid-year was the mark that I resigned from the old job.
 Those six months were full-on with works and a bunch of tricky video productions.

 One of them broke the norm we usually produce.
-It was a short film I produced to support a report on HIV/AIDS amongst men having sex with men group in Bangkok,the subject that sits closely to my heart.
+It was a short film I produced to support a report on HIV/AIDS amongst men having sex with men group in Bangkok, the subject that sits close to my heart.
 I got so involved in every step especially the process of pushing it through.
-This is a reminder the determination I set to make it.
+This is a reminder of the determination I set to make it.

 Then the second half of the year was a plunge I took a new job in Washington DC.
 The post at Headquarter sounded great, right?